MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

         frame.shadow_pass.cmd_list = render_cmd_queue.CreateRenderCommandList(frame.shadow_pass.render_pass);
 ```

 The same resources are created for the final render pass.
+Program bindings are created for cube and floor rendering but with
-Program bindings are created for cube and floor rendering but with extended set of program arguments, because
+an extended set of program arguments because the final pass rendering program includes both pixel and vertex shaders, unlike
-final pass rendering program includes both pixel and vertex shaders, but not only vertex shader like in shadow pass.
+the shadow pass which only includes the vertex shader.

-Render target texture is bound to frame screen texture i.e. frame buffer in swap-chain.
+The render target texture is bound to the frame screen texture, i.e., the frame buffer in the swap-chain.
+The final render
-Final render pass is also bound to the screen render pass for the current frame, which is created by base graphics
+pass is also bound to the screen render pass for the current frame, which is created by the base graphics application class
-application class `Methane::Graphics::App`.
-Render command list is created bound to the final render pass.
+`Methane::Graphics::App`.
+The render command list is created and bound to the final render pass.

 ```cpp
         // ========= Final Pass Resources =========